tremendous-rewards/embed/docs/documentation.md

 1. [Create a webhook](https://developers.tremendous.com/reference/post_webhooks) to get notified when an order is placed
 2. Wait for a `POST` request with an `ORDERS.CREATED` event in your [webhook](https://developers.tremendous.com/reference/webhooks-1#webhook-requests) endpoint
 3. Validate that the user is entitled to the reward checking the information in `payload.meta.rewards`
-4. Issue a `POST` request to the [Reward Approve endpoint](https://www.tremendous.com/docs) using the Order ID in `payload.resource.id`
+4. Issue a `POST` request to the [Order Approve endpoint](https://www.tremendous.com/docs) using the Order ID in `payload.resource.id`

 #### Preventing Duplication